How can we renew and preserve a historic college house system to amplify its original culture with modern technology and unprecedented accessibility?

 © Michael Moran / OTTO

-More pressingly, our renewal efforts prioritized unprecedented, full building accessibility by opening the ground floor entryways and redesigned basement common spaces to those requiring mobile assistance Unobtrusive slopes and revamped vertical circulation now accommodate wheelchair linkages throughout and between Houses.
+More pressingly, our renewal efforts prioritized unprecedented, full building accessibility by opening the ground floor entryways and redesigned basement common spaces to those requiring mobile assistance.
+Unobtrusive slopes and revamped vertical circulation now accommodate wheelchair linkages throughout and between Houses.

 Each Harvard House is a nested community within the larger campus, offering the opportunity for students to develop a distinct sense of belonging.
 Today, each House remains a discrete community nested within the larger campus.
 The successful renewal of these buildings fosters a fully inclusive and interconnected student body.
-Reconfigured to accommodate modern student life, the buildings are more themselves than ever before, ready to evolve with rapidly educational models.
+Reconfigured to accommodate modern student life, the buildings are more themselves than ever before, ready to evolve with rapidly changing educational models.